Meet Stacy

 [Correct Answer: Any relevant answer]

-Stacey: Well, its true.
+Stacey: Well, it’s true.
 It happens.
 It happens with a lot of ethnic groups, so you can’t say no. Like Muslims being terrorists.
 If they are shown like, um, how do you say it?
 Menacing?
 [Menacingly] Then cops and all that, they try, they investigate them, stop them, question them.
 That comes up.
 We need to change that.

 Directions: Read the student’s writing samples below.
 Then complete the writing evaluation Google Form for the samples below.